Akashvallamkonda/FRTProject/README.md

 # FRTProject

 azure link https://recipesbookq.z19.web.core.windows.net/
+here  we develop a blog about a recipes .so we place several recipes data .so we think does not need any search bar .

 A recipe book project is an organized effort to compile a collection of recipes into a cohesive and engaging publication.
 It can be centered around a specific theme, cuisine, or cooking style.